meetalva/alva/README.md

-# Stacked
+# Meet Alva

 We enable cross-functional teams to design contextual digital experiences and code-based ecosystems.

-Stacked is a design tool that works with your production frontend components, adding up-to-date, responsive, and interactive designs to your living style guide.
+Alva is a design tool that works with your production frontend components, adding up-to-date, responsive, and interactive designs to your living style guide.

 You can start with a minimal set of components to sketch concepts like wireframes and do fast iterations with your development team to create and enrich components, from atoms to modules and entire pages and a full-featured style guide.
-But you can also add Stacked designs to existing style guides.
+But you can also add Alva designs to existing style guides.

-Stacked focuses on the arrangement and content editing of pages, while it leaves the implementation of the components to the developers, providing a single source of truth for both.
+Alva focuses on the arrangement and content editing of pages, while it leaves the implementation of the components to the developers, providing a single source of truth for both.

 There is no such thing as out-dated and static PNG screens, as the current version of both the